bkg2018/MLMD/docs/2-Using.md

 Notice the name casing: `README` is uppercase, while the `.mlmd` extension is lowercase.
 On Windows, case is not significant but the script still searches an uppercase `README`.

-If there is no `README.md` file in the starting directory, the `-main` parameter can be used to tell the script which source is the main file, and indirectly which directory is the root directory:
+If there is no `README.mlmd` file in the starting directory, the `-main` parameter can be used to tell the script which source is the main file, and indirectly which directory is the root directory:

 ```code